Experience-Monks/detect-audio-autoplay/README.md

 ##### `detectBuffer(cb, [audioContext])`

-Detects whether a dummy MP3 can be loaded and decoded using the `audioContext` (defaults to a new audio context which will get cleaned up).
+Detects whether a dummy MP3 or OGG can be loaded and decoded using the `audioContext` (defaults to a new audio context which will get cleaned up).

 ## License